NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ## PROGRAMMING AND SCRIPTING
 The code refers to code written in python
 ## Background and Summary of Fishers Iris Flower Dataset
-The dataset used in this project was introduced by Ronald Fisher in 1936 from his paper "The use of multiple measurements in taxonomic problems".
+The dataset used in this project was introduced by Ronald Fisher in 1936 from his paper "The use of multiple measurements in taxonomic problems."
 This is considered to be best known database in pattern recognition literature [1].
 Fishers Iris flower dataset contains measurements of three classes of Iris flower, the setosa, versicolor and virginica.
 Measurements from fifty samples are recorded from each of the flowers' petal length, petal width, sepal length and sepal width.
 Through a statistical method of linear discriminant analysis, Fisher used the measurements "to discriminate the species as distincly as possible[2]."
 The dataset can be opened or viewed in the repository in a folder named "datum", alternatively, please click here.
 ## Investigations regarding the dataset in Python
 ### Opening csv files
 Fishers dataset can be downloaded as a csv file from this site.
 The code inserted below shows how the csv file was opened using python code.
 It is then printed out with the main headings added to which the measurements refer.
 The formatting gives space for each measurement and removes the commas and spaces for a clearer view upon printout.
 The code can be found by clicking here.